ktd2054/Projects/10-Days-10-Projects/Day-02: Malicious Web Traffic Analysis/Report.md

 <img width="1786" height="575" alt="image" src="https://github.com/user-attachments/assets/f0fbbb8c-28d7-40c4-99a8-2703ea4d80c1" />

 ## Summary

+This investigation analyzed a real-world packet capture to determine whether a Windows host was compromised through malicious web activity.
+Network traffic analysis revealed access to a deceptive website impersonating Google Authenticator, followed by suspicious outbound connections from the affected host.
+Indicators of compromise were extracted using Wireshark, and the activity was assessed to determine the scope and impact of the infection.

 ## Investigation Process

 ### What is the IP address of the infected Windows client?